saadeghi/daisyui/src/docs/src/routes/(docs)/blog/(posts)/daisyui-5-upcoming-changes/+page.md

 ![Reduce Tailwind CSS file size](https://img.daisyui.com/images/blog/css-file-size-daisyui-5.jpg)

 This year a lot of new CSS features got available in all modern browsers.
-And with the new Tailwind CSS 4 changes we will be able to make daiysUI styles simpler and the CSS files smaller.
+And with the new Tailwind CSS 4 changes we will be able to make daisyUI styles simpler and the CSS files smaller.

 # Customizable sizing for components